 It’s amazing to see what you can do with entertaining, informative content when you have zero budget to work with.
 The Page is my bellwether that lets me know when Facebook shifts their algorithms.

-We are a horse rescue, so we have that going for us, which many small businesses don’t.
+Regarding content, we are a horse rescue so we have that going for us, which many small businesses don’t.
 Who doesn’t love horses, right?
 Our organic reach is always above the average because people like horses and we provide awesome content to keep them engaged.

 Up until a few months ago, we were still getting about 20-30% organic reach.
 But, in the last few months I’ve seen it drop to 10% and in some cases even lower.